bytesun/tourop/README.md

 			-------------------------------------------------------------------
 			Backlog:
 				* search by route in tour list
-				* add status - canceled for invoice
+				* add status - canceled for invoice				*
-				* download invoice with pdf
+				* download invoice with pdf	/ email
 				* result sorting and paging
-				* auto fill partner list
+				* auto fill partner list when type partner code
 				* report